A long term view, in keeping with our roots

 - We delivered on our business plan targets on time.

-- In April 2019, we received the “investment grade” (BBB-) rating with a stable outlook from S&P Global Ratings; the rating was then reconfirmed in August.
+- In 2019, we received two “investment grade” (BBB-) rating from S&P Global Ratings and Fitch Ratings.

 We intend to be an active part of the communities in which we are present.
 This is also why our shopping centers are “Spaces to be lived in”: we are committed to meeting the needs of the local community, developing employment, providing services, striving to find ways to bring people together and respond to future needs.
 We promote and organize a number of commercial, recreational-sporting events, as well as regional and socially minded initiatives.